Lemmons/nix_configs/README.md

 Also, there is a lot of interdependency between them, so if you want to use one part only, you might need to do a bit of modification to that script.

+You also might need to install a newer version of vim.
+On mac this can be done with `brew install vim --override-system-vim --HEAD`.